Puerto Rico Disabled Veteran Benefits

 - Every veteran — 50% off the annual marbete (registration sticker): a 50% discount on the annual registration fee for one vehicle registered in the veteran’s name.

-- Every veteran — special veteran license plate (tablilla de veterano): the first plate is issued at no cost; each additional plate requires a small internal-revenue stamp (reported as $10 — confirm the current amount at CESCO).
+- Every veteran — special veteran license plate (tablilla de veterano): the first plate is issued at no cost; each additional plate requires a small internal-revenue stamp of $10 (per DTOP's own application form).
 Apply on the official form DTOP-DIS-058, Solicitud de Tablilla Especial para Veteranos (PDF).

 - Impaired veterans with a VA-provided or VA-adapted vehicle: exempt from the vehicle excise tax and from license (registration) fees on a vehicle provided for personal use by or with VA help (replacements also qualify, generally after 4 years of ownership).
 DTOP issues a removable disabled-veteran parking placard.
 If eligible, keep your VA vehicle-adaptation award — VA Form 21-4502 (Automobile/Adaptive Equipment Grant).